Journey to the East – Buddhist Art Across Cultures

 Siddhartha probably did not envision what role ancient Gandhara played in the development of Buddhist art.
 Gandhara was in present-day north-west Pakistan and northeast Afghanistan.
 It had ties to India, western Asia, and the Hellenistic world.

-From the middle of the first century to third century CE, Gandharan artists synthesized elements from many cultural regions.
+From the middle of the 1st century to the 3rd century CE, Gandharan artists synthesized elements from many cultural regions.
 As a result, they created an image of the Buddha combining Greco-Roman ideals of beauty with Indian Buddhist concepts and iconography.
-Gandharan influence spread all over Asia.
+The Gandharan influence spread all over Asia.
 Its traits can be seen, for example, in Chinese Buddhist sculptures.

 Siddhartha seemed destined for an extraordinary existence.
 Shortly after the prince was born, the sage made his predictions.
 The boy would become either a great king or a great spiritual teacher.
 Suddhodana, the chief of the Shakya clan, wanted his son to become a ruler.
 Therefore, he surrounded Siddhartha with luxury and comfort to prevent him from seeing any misery.